Sumiswald: Education

 In Sumiswald about 54.6% of the population have completed non-mandatory upper secondary education, and 13.8% have completed additional higher education (either university or a Fachhochschule).
 Of the 447 who had completed some form of tertiary schooling listed in the census, 73.8% were Swiss men, 22.6% were Swiss women, 2.5% were non-Swiss men and 1.1% were non-Swiss women.

-The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
-This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
-Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.
+The Canton of Bern school system provides one year of non-obligatory kindergarten, followed by six years of primary school.
+This is followed by three years of obligatory lower secondary school where the students are separated according to ability and aptitude.
+Following the lower secondary, students may choose to attend additional schooling or enter an apprenticeship.

-During the 2012-13 school year, there were a total of 588 students attending classes in Sumiswald.
+During the 2012–13 school year, there were a total of 588 students attending classes in Sumiswald.
 There were a total of 103 students in the German language kindergarten classes in the municipality.
 Of the kindergarten students, 13.6% were permanent or temporary residents of Switzerland (not citizens) and 18.4% have a different mother language than the classroom language.
 The municipality's primary school had 294 students in German language classes.
 Of the primary students, 4.8% were permanent or temporary residents of Switzerland (not citizens) and 12.9% have a different mother language than the classroom language.
 During the same year, the lower secondary school had a total of 191 students.
 There were 3.7% who were permanent or temporary residents of Switzerland (not citizens) and 11.0% have a different mother language than the classroom language.

 As of In 2000 2000, there were a total of 888 students attending any school in the municipality.
 Of those, 699 both lived and attended school in the municipality, while 189 students came from another municipality.
 During the same year, 118 residents attended schools outside the municipality.

 Sumiswald is home to the Schul- und Gemeindebibliothek Sumiswald (municipal library of Sumiswald).
 The library has (As of 2008) 9,171 books or other media, and loaned out 28,437 items in the same year.
 It was open a total of 166 days with average of 8.5 hours per week during that year.